 Our clients run quiet plants and they like it that way.
 We honor that.
 So instead of a logo wall, here's what we can say.

-You get: the four metrics, the formulas behind them, the common ways each number gets fudged in reporting, and a fill-in worksheet you can run in your next stand-up.
+Inside: the four metrics, the formulas behind them, the common ways each number gets fudged in reporting, and a fill-in worksheet you can run in your next stand-up.

-Book the call · get the guideThose are products.
+Open the guideThose are products.
 We're a product plus the engineers who customize it to your plant.
 You can't buy a Tulip rep who'll spend a week on your floor; you can buy our whole approach.
 That's the trade-off, and it's deliberate.

 Our clients ask for privacy and we honor that.
 We'll arrange a reference call directly, one client at a time.
 If a logo wall is what closes the deal for you, we're probably not your vendor.

-For most mid-market plants: a first useful deployment in weeks, not quarters.
+For most plants: a first useful deployment in weeks, not quarters.
 Full custom modules layer in over months as we learn your operation.
 We don't do eighteen-month MES rollouts and we won't quote one.

-Yes, inside our process — to ship customizations faster than we could in 2020.
+Yes, inside our process — to ship customizations faster than we could in 2011.
 No, not as a marketing layer on the product.
 You will not see "AI-powered" anywhere on a dashboard we build for you.

 Common.
 We can sit alongside it, replace it in stages, or take it out entirely.
 The first call is mostly figuring out which of those three is right for your situation.